Planning on your trip to Asia and thinking about helping elephants in Thailand? Read on!

 It is quite difficult to estimate the exact number, but more sources agree there are around 3500 Asian elephants left in Thailand.
 More than half of them are in captivity and used for business purposes.
 In the last century there were about 100.000 of them and when you consider current statistics, the situation of elephant extinction is more than alarming.
 The infamous elephant industry obviously does not help the whole situation at all.

 Unfortunately, while picking an elephant camp for your holiday, you can run into an organisation that will tell you they breed and captivate elephants at their facility to ‘save them from extinction’.
-They will not even hide the most terrible methods to tame them and on the top of that they will assure you that the ways they treat the animals are normal and even necessary!
+They will not even hide the most terrible methods to tame them and on the top of that they will assure you that the ways they treat the animals are normal and even necessary.
 Please, follow your own common sense and do not take these people at their word.
-Elephants, as all other animals including us, as humans, are living beings deserving compassion, love and respect.

 The majority of tourists are not knowledgeable about the distressing exploitation that happens to the elephants they enjoy rides on, and they often don’t wonder how it’s possible that an elephant plays soccer, paints a canvas, plays a musical instrument or pushes insanely heavy logs in the elephant shows.